Karun Treasure: Uşak Museum case

 The clear need for a museum worthy of the treasure was being voiced ever since the artifacts had returned to Turkey.
 With the seizure by the authorities of ten other illegally excavated artifacts in 1998, further archaeological discoveries and the known presence of eight gold pieces that had appeared in 2000 during an exhibition in a Paris private gallery for which attempts for retrieval were yet to be made, a handsome collection of base consisting of a total of 375 pieces was already accumulated.
 But the small museum in Uşak where the collection was placed, more focused on storage of Ushak carpets and operating under conditions of budgetary and staff restraints, did not fully meet the requirements for the preservation of Karu Treasure.
-Doubts about the site's suitability were reinforced by the filing of currently unresolved legal action against museum staff regarding the 2007 theft.
-The museum's former director remains the only person to be still kept in custody among the ten initially accused in the frame of the case around the hippocamp's replacement with a fake.
+Doubts about the site's suitability were reinforced by the filing of legal action against museum staff regarding the 2007 theft.
+Ten people were initially accused in relation to the hippocamp's replacement with a fake; the museum's former director was the only one kept in custody.